richard-scryber/scryber.core/docs/components/pages_reference.rst

 --------------------------

-A single page has a structure of optional elements
+A body section has a structure of optional elements

 * header - Optional, but always sited at the top of a page
 * Sited between the Header and Footer is any content to be included within the page.